janvdbroek/Generalized-Linear-Models/Answer-poisson.md

 ![](Answer-poisson_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

 There are some fitted values with very large residuals\!
-So the model fitting is done yet.
+So the model fitting is not done yet.
 See dependent data.

 # Exercise 4